GermanoGallicchio/learning/JXHC_1055/deck1.md

 # Agenda

-Receive information about this module and about your lecturer(s)
+Information about this module and about your lecturers

 --